Introduction to Nursing Resumes

 You should not include your high school information.
 That information is no longer relevant to the positions they are applying to.
 Including it would only take up space where you could include other important information.

 If you participated in school clubs, programs, or extra curricular activities, you should include that information.
 However, the clubs and programs should be relevant to the degree you obtained.
 For example, if the school is where you got your BSN, you would not put that you were a part of the chess club.
 You would, however, include that you organized a breast cancer awareness campaign.

 Using Your Work Experience to Spice Up Your Nursing Resume

-If your previous work experience can set your apart from other recent RN graduates, be sure to highlight this.
-If you have previous medical experience, you’ve likely already worked with patients, and you’re familiar with the healthcare process.
+An LPN’s work experience is what sets them apart from other new RN graduates.
+As an LPN, you’ve likely already worked with patients, and you’re familiar with the healthcare process.
 This is advantageous when beginning to work as an RN.
-You will want to detail exactly what you did in this part of your nursing resume.
+You will want to detail exactly what you did as in your work experience section.

-The work experience section on a nursing resume includes…
+The work experience section on a resume includes…

 - The name of the company you worked for.

 - Your direct supervisor’s name.